PepaonDrugs/py-mcserver-installer/README.md

 # py-mcserver-installer

-This python scipt is a simple minecraft server installer for windows
+This python file is a simple minecraft server installer for windows

 ## Usage